khrynczenko/blog/content/post-2020-10-06-naming-boolean-values.md

 Finally, we have obtained something that is clear, much harder to misunderstood and conforms with common approach to naming things.
-In summary it is as if with naming all the entities that are represented in code.
+In summary it is the same as with naming all the entities that are represented in code.
 We should strive for being as clear as we can without introducing too much noise.
 It is still hard for me too grasp why I had such problem with booleans but I believe I have somewhat tackled that problem and